As energy prices rise through the roof, learning how to save energy at home has never been more important.

 Your furniture arrangement can have a huge impact on how warm or cool you feel in a room.
 If you keep catching yourself cranking up the heating and your sofa is against an exterior wall, try moving it.

-‘If you can arrange your house so that most of the furniture sits against internal walls, you should feel warmer,’ says Holly.
-‘You’ll feel the heat from throughout the house, rather than the cold seeping through from outside.’
+'If you can arrange your house so that most of the furniture sits against internal walls, you should feel warmer,' says Holly from webuyanyhouse.com.
+'You'll feel the heat from throughout the house, rather than the cold seeping through from outside.'

-‘This should allow you to have the heating on for shorter periods of time and reduce your bill by 5 to 10 per cent.’
+'This should allow you to have the heating on for shorter periods of time and reduce your bill by 5-10%.'

 Carpet and underlay can reduce energy bills by around £500 over 10 years, research shows.
 'But isn't carpet expensive?' we hear you ask?
 Well, in reality, the initial cost of a good-quality carpet can be recouped over its lifetime through considerable energy savings.